Green-Solutions-Software/Public/HowTo.md

 ## Embed order management

-This example shows how to call up the order management.
+This example shows how to embedd the order management as an integrated dialog.

 ```csharp
 var dialog = unitOfWork.Articles.Dialog(article.ArticleID);